chanjonathan/ComputationalChemistryTools/README.md

 `log2com -all` Converts all .log files in directory to .com files.
 Will prompt user to enter job keywords line.

-`geom=connectivity` must NOT be enabled in the job options for this .log to .com conversions.
+`geom=connectivity` must NOT be enabled in the job options for these .log to .com conversions.

 ### sdf2com
 `sdf2com file.sdf` Converts specified .sdf file to .com file.
 Will prompt user to enter job keywords line.

 `sdf2com -all` Converts all .sdf files in directory to .com files.
 Will prompt user to enter job keywords line.

-`geom=connectivity` MUST be enabled in the job options for this .sdf to .com conversions.
+`geom=connectivity` MUST be enabled in the job options for these .sdf to .com conversions.

 ### log2csv
 `log2csv` Extracts data from all .log files in directory and saves then in a file named `energies.csv`.